 In contrast Radiant City is almost purely visual and that very stark, indeed.
 There is no tactility inside a car, no perspective from the street except when going exceptionally fast speeds, because the meaningfulness of the urban environment, its legibility and detail, is the bird’s-eye perspective of the designing architect’s or of the first-time visitor and not that of the actual inhabitants of the city.

 From a Jacobsian perspective, what would people find visually and tactilely interesting in the broad, homogenous superblock grids of Le Corbusier’s “City of Three Million” and make them want linger in public spaces and informal contact with strangers?
 How do Le Corbusier’s super-high densities, without short navigable blocks and nearby mixed primary uses, enable people in to serve as the eyes on the street and form the spontaneous social networks and webs of communication that foster the trust in public spaces, which for centuries have done the heavy lifting of providing safety and security on the street?
 Without cheap, worn-down buildings, where would poor young people with fresh ideas get their start?
 Will people be so content in their high-modernist residences, separated by great, unwalkable distances from their jobs and recreation (their necessaries, conveniences, and amusements) that they would simply and inexplicably behave in a trusting, civil manner toward one another?
 Or is formal policing and monitoring supposed to substitute adequately for the social capital that great cities have historically relied upon?
-Or does he assume that all the inhabitants of Radian City all just nice people?
+Or does he assume that all the inhabitants of Radiant City all just nice people?

 In Le Corbusier’s Radiant City there is no wiggle room for anything as unpredictable, seemingly chaotic, and messy as a living city to emerge.
 Not surprisingly then, “he came to believe in the virtue of centralized planning, which would cover not merely city-building but every aspect of life” (Hall 1988: 210).
 For Le Corbusier, border vacuums, cataclysmic money, and pretended visual order combine in spectacular ways.
 According to Peter Hall, “the evil that Le Corbusier did lives after him….”